GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The complexity of software is an essential property, not an accidental one.
-Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
+> ### One of the things I’ve been pushing is code reading.
+I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.
 >
-> ~ *Fred Brooks*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts